couchdeveloper/RXPromise/README.md

 A handler can execute any statements, but it must return a result.
 This result can be an "immediate" value like an  `NSArray` or `@"OK"`, or `nil.` Or it may signal an error through returning an `NSError` object.
 Or, the handler may execute an _asynchronous_ task and returning the task's _promise_.

-A continuation - whether it was for an asynchronous task returning a promise or whether it was an immediate value - will be setup with a subsequent `then` or `thenOn` and defining a completion and error handler.
+A continuation - whether it was for an asynchronous task returning a promise or whether it was an immediate value - will be setup with a subsequent `then`,  `thenOn` or `thenOnMain` and defining a completion and error handler.
 A handler is optional, but it makes sense to define at least one for a continuation.

 The return value of a handler will "appear" as the parameter of the  handler of the continuation (either as the _result_ in the completion handler or the error reason in the error handler).